FAQs

 At what age is it appropriate to use toothpaste?

-Once your child has teeth, you can start using toothpaste on the brush, but only need to use a small “rice sized smear” amount for each cleaning.
+Once your child has teeth, you can start using toothpaste on the brush, but only need to use a small “rice-sized smear” amount for each cleaning.
 Be sure to choose an ADA approved toothpaste without fluoride for younger children until they are able to spit out the excess.
 Too much fluoride can be dangerous for young children if swallowed.
-Parents should help brush and floss the child’s teeth until they have developed the fine motor skills needed to clean effectively on their own, which usually develops around the age of 6 or 7 years old.
+Parents should help brush and floss the child’s teeth until they have developed the fine motor skills needed to clean effectively on their own, which usually develops around the age of six or seven years old.
 Ask Dr. Shults about prescription strength Fluoride toothpaste if you child is at risk, to help with cavity prevention.

 What causes cavities?